-According to the latest Sittercity data*, the average hourly rate for nannies in the US is $17.50 an hour.
+According to the latest Sittercity data*, the average hourly rate for nannies in the US is $17.50 an hour and $17.00 an hour for babysitters.
 But hourly rates can vary significantly depending on where you live and work, the cost of living in your area, and your state’s minimum wage laws.

 Use this handy chart to find out how much other caregivers in your city typically charge for nanny and babysitter pay.

 Nannying and Babysitting Rates for Top U.S. Cities

 |New York City, NY||$21.50/hr||$20.00/hr|